 Staple gun (recommended, but not required)

-For this fall craft, the frame is the centerpiece of the finished product.
+In this fall craft, the frame is the centerpiece of the finished product.
 It’s inexpensive and easy to make, and it adds a cozy and festive fall element to your front door.

 Take a plain wooden frame without the glass and spray paint the frame in a color that will pop against your front door.
 Once the paint has dried, glue the leaves, acorns or other fall foliage, the cinnamon sticks (for a festive fall smell!) onto the frame.
 This can be either in the corners or on the sides of the frame.